TL;DR:

 38 USCS § 1135 states, in part that: “any veteran entitled to compensation … whose disability is rated not less than 30 percent, shall be entitled to additional monthly compensation for dependents ….”

-When you hit this number, you are eligible to file a VA Form 686-c requesting authorization for your dependents and beginning your claim to receive compensation based on how many dependents you have.
+When you hit this number, you can file a VA Form 686-c requesting authorization for your dependents.
+Normally, the RO will notify you of this eligibility in your Notice of Action.

 Education and Training Benefits

-Dependents’ Educational Assistance (DEA) provides assistance for degree and certificate programs, apprenticeships, correspondence courses, On-the-Job Training (OJT), and other programs.
+Dependents’ Educational Assistance (DEA) provides financial support for degree and certificate programs, apprenticeships, and On-the-Job Training (OJT).
+You may also use these benefits for correspondence courses and other approved programs.

 You may be eligible for DEA benefits if you are the spouse of a child of a:

-• Veteran who died from any cause while a permanent and total (P&T) service connected disability existed
+• Veteran who died from any cause while a P&T service-connected disability existed

-• Servicemember who is hospitalized or receiving outpatient treatment for a permanent and total (P&T) service connected disability and is likely to be discharged for that disability
+• Service member who is hospitalized or receiving outpatient treatment for a P&T service-connected disability and is likely to be discharged for that disability

 The program offers up to 45 months of education benefits.
-Children are usually the ones to get the most use, between the ages of 18 and 26.
+Children typically use these benefits between the ages of 18 and 26.

-The Marine Gunnery Sergeant John David Fry Scholarship provides children with financial support for tuition and fees, books and supplies, and housing.
+The Marine Gunnery Sergeant John David Fry Scholarship provides children with financial support for tuition, fees, books, supplies, and housing.

-You may be eligible for up to 36 months of Fry Scholarship benefits if you are the child of a Servicemember who died during active duty after September 10, 2001.
+• Criteria: You may be eligible for up to 36 months of benefits if you are the child of a service member who died during active duty after September 10, 2001.

-You may use up to a total of 48 months of benefits between the two programs.
+• Combined Benefits: You cannot use DEA and the Fry Scholarship at the same time.
+However, you may use up to a total of 48 months of benefits between the two programs.

 Home Loan Guaranty